nsagark/policy-as-code/README.md

 # Nirmata Kyverno Operator and N4K Upgrade Guide

-This guide provides step-by-step instructions for upgrading Nirmata Kyverno Operator and N4K (Nirmata Enterprise for Kyverno) from v1.11.4-n4k.nirmata.9 to v1.13.x.
+This guide provides step-by-step instructions for upgrading Nirmata Kyverno Operator and N4K (Nirmata Enterprise for Kyverno) from v1.11.4-n4k.nirmata.9 to latest version of 1.13 via Argo CD

 ## Prerequisites

 - Access to the Kubernetes cluster
 - Argo CD access
-- Helm CLI installed
+- Argo CD CLI
 - Backup of existing resources

 ## Upgrade Steps